How Much Does an RV Weigh? 2026

 What is the maximum weight of my RV?

-The maximum weight of your RV is determined by the vehicle’s Gross Vehicle Weight Rating, a measure of how much the vehicle is able to safely weigh when including all passengers, cargo, fluid and other items on top of the unloaded weight of the RV.
+The maximum weight of your RV is determined by the vehicle’s Gross Vehicle Weight Rating, a measure of how much the vehicle can safely weigh, including all passengers, cargo, fluid and other items in addition to its unloaded weight.

 Figures